datopian/frontend-v2/README.md

 The platform can be extended in the following ways:

-### Theme Routes
+### Theme

-Your theme needs a `routes.js` file which defines a `module.export` function that receives the express `app` object.
+Your theme needs an `index.js` file which defines a `module.export` function that receives the express `app` object.
 Use `app` to add routes, middleware, etc, to the frontend app.

-When your theme is enabled, the `routes.js` file will be parsed by the app.
+When your theme is enabled, the `index.js` file will be executed by the app.

 *NOTE* You do not need to return anything from this function, just extend the app object by reference.

-And in `/themes/your_cool_theme/routes.js`:
+And in `/themes/your_cool_theme/index.js`:
 ```
 module.exports = function (app) {
   // extend the express app object as you see fit